 This study analyzed news media coverage of trans fat in the U.S. food supply in the two largest circulation U.S. newspapers and three major television networks from 1998 to 2008.
 Using content analysis methods, researchers examined the agenda-setting and framing functions of the news media in shaping perceptions about the health risks of trans fat.
 Researchers found evidence of agenda-setting by the news media in highlighting the characteristics and health risks of trans fat and in framing trans fat as a public health problem.
 Three-quarters of news stories mentioned at least one specific disease linked to trans fat consumption, and almost all news stories (92%) discussed at least one governmental or food industry response to address the health risks of trans fat.

 Framing the Consequences of Childhood Obesity to Increase Public Support for Obesity Prevention PolicyThis paper examines the effects of messages describing consequences of childhood obesity on Americans’ attitudes about obesity prevention policy and compares these attitudes by political ideology (conservative, moderate, and liberal).
-Using data from two nationally representative internet-based surveys with adult participants, researchers found that respondents considered several consequences of childhood … More
+Using data from two nationally representative internet-based surveys with adult participants, researchers found that respondents considered several consequences of childhood obesity to be strong justification More

 Picturing Obesity: Analyzing the Social Epidemiology of Obesity Conveyed Through U.S. News Media ImagesThis paper discusses the results of a study which analyzed the images of overweight and obese individuals in Time and Newsweek magazine coverage over a 25-year period (1984-2009), comparing the depictions with the actual national prevalence of obesity within key populations of interest during the same period.
 Researchers found that over one-third of depicted individuals More